Igor Mitoraj's "Fall of Icarus" sculpture in Agrigento, photo 2024, Julia Piechna

 Mitoraj's sculpture alludes to the concept of hybris, or hubris, which in ancient Greece often led to doom.
 Icarus, ignoring the warnings of his father Daedalus, soared too high, where the hot rays of the sun melted the wax of his wings.
 It is a story that teaches about the consequences of disobedience to natural laws and how hubris can lead to tragic consequences.

 In the context of the human condition, hubris is not only about excessive ambition, but also about the desire to control the world around us.
 Modern man, armed with technology and science, is increasingly faced with challenges that are beyond his capabilities.
-However, it is Mitoraj's question of whether man, like Icarus, is sometimes overconfident, trying to soar too high, disregarding the natural limits and consequences of his actions.
+However, it is Mitoraj's question about whether man, like Icarus, is sometimes overconfident, trying to soar too high, disregarding the natural limits and consequences of his actions.

 The sculpture in the Valley of the Temples - controversy